begeekmyfriend/smithsnmp/doc/how-to-write-mib-group.md

 --------------------

 The constructor methods of each group variable are defined in `init.lua`.
-The signature of each constructor indicates the ASN.1 tags and the read/write access permissions of each mib variable.
-The arguments of the constructor are get/set methods of the data value set by users since function is the first-class value in Lua.
+The signature of each constructor indicates the ASN.1 tags and the access permissions of each mib variable.
+The arguments of the constructor are get/set methods of the data defined by MIB users since function is the first-class value in Lua.
 Before we start to write it, we shall require the `init.lua` to get access to these methods.

 Let us take `system.lua` as an example.
-In this file we have defined a Lua table called 'sysGroup' representing the system mib group.
-In this group, we need to constructure a scalar object named 'sysDesc' which can show the full name and version identification of the system hardware type, software OS and networking.
+In this file we have defined a Lua table called "sysGroup" representing the system mib group.
+In this group, we need to constructure a scalar object named "sysDesc" which can show the full name and version identification of the system hardware type, software OS and networking.
 So we can write the variable constructor like this.